Long-term solutions to behavioral health and housing challenges take time, but they’re within reach.

 -

-Pooled $1.5 million in city and County funding to open Martha’s Place, Skagit’s first permanent supportive housing development.
+After pooling $1.5 million in city and County funding, we opened Martha’s Place, Skagit’s first permanent supportive housing development.

 -